Hi there, it’s Chris!

 In building, maintaining, and improving Namara, we focused on solving for data variety and providing streamlined access to clean data.
 The launch of Namara Enterprise Edition is an evolution of this core idea, building on what we've learned from our users about how they want to connect to the information powering their decisions.
 It is now more capable than ever of letting our users get the most out of every piece of data they have access to.

-Here's what the Namara Platform is comprised of:
+Here's what the Namara Platform is composed of:

 Now that you have a picture of the platform, I want to introduce you to a few of the talented engineers that have made major contributions to creating the new version of Namara.
 Each of them brings a specialized understanding to every aspect of our tools and services.